 Through green mountains, the bus zoomed, whizzed, and turned, up, down, and around the southern Guatemalan highlands on a perfectly paved road, seemingly never slowing down.

-Everyone was holding on to the bars in front of them, some crashing into the person next to them.
-This went on intermittently for a solid hour at least.
+Everyone held on to the bars in front of them, often crashing into the person next to them.
+This went on intermittently for a solid hour.

 The driver was a pro.
-If race car driving is a sport, the operator and probably most of the chauffeurs of the busses on this route are athletes, who earn their money, and are underpaid for the timely person-schlepping endeavors they achieve every day.
+If race car driving is a sport, the operators on this route are athletes.
+They honestly earn their money, and are probably underpaid for the timely person-schlepping endeavors they achieve every work day.

-I was charged 30 Quetzales or $3.87 for this harrowing ride that was just under two hours.
+I was charged 30 Quetzales ($3.87) for a harrowing ride lasting just under two hours.

-As we pulled into the next hub city, close to two hours later, the driver’s counterpart yelled:
+As we pulled into the next hub city, the driver’s counterpart yelled:

 ¡Los Encuentros!

 I was two seats from the back.
 The person on the seat behind me opened the back door.
 We jumped out.
 My mochila was on the roof.
-It didn’t seem as if anyone was going up there and most people were not disembarking.
+It didn’t seem as if anyone was going up there, while most passengers weren’t disembarking.

 ¡Mi mochila esta arriba!